ergohaven/dactyl-keyboard/README.md

 ### Docker Autobuild
 ![Docker Support!](./resources/docker_containers.png)

-At the excellent suggestion of [martint17r](https://github.com/joshreve/dactyl-keyboard/issues?q=is%3Apr+author%3Amartint17r) I have added docker configurations with an Windows batch file to assist with getting setup.
+At the excellent suggestion of [martint17r](https://github.com/joshreve/dactyl-keyboard/issues?q=is%3Apr+author%3Amartint17r) I have added docker configurations with a Windows batch file to assist with getting setup.
+If you have
+[docker desktop](https://www.docker.com/products/docker-desktop) installed, the batch file will create the dactyl-keyboard image and 4 containers:

+- DM-run: runs `dactyl_manuform.py`,
+- DM-config: runs `generate_configuration.py`
+- DM-shell: starts an interactive session to manually run from shell
+  - tip: run bash after entering to get a better shell environment
+- DM-release-build: runs `model_builder.py` to generate a number of keyboard variants

-If there is sufficient interest I can add a .sh file as well.
-If you have [docker desktop](https://www.docker.com/products/docker-desktop) installed, the batch file will create the dactyl-keyboard image and 3 containers:  DM-run: runs the dactyl_manuform.py, DM-config: runs generate_configuration.py, and DM-shell:  just starts an interactive session to manually run from shell (tip: run bash after entering to get the better shell environment).
-All apps bindmount the src and things directory to allow editing in the host and running in the container.
-While not exactly hard drive space efficient, this hopefully this helps those having issue getting cadquery running and prevents local Python conflicts.
+All apps bindmount the `src` and `things` directory to allow editing in the host and running in the container.
+While not exactly hard drive space efficient, this hopefully helps those having issues getting cadquery running and prevents local Python conflicts.
 It works well on my computer, but I don't use docker often, so please let me know if you find any issues with the approach.

 ### Refactored

-Your settings are now created by `generate_configuration.py` or by direct modification fo the `run_config.json` file.
+Your settings are now created by `generate_configuration.py` or by direct modification of the `run_config.json` file.
 This allows you to save `run_config.json` to share your configuration.

 Additionally, the OpenSCAD/solid python and OpenCASCADE/cadquery versions are merged with separate helper functions